jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 He had just completed a large study demonstrating the effectiveness of his app.
 However, he also noticed many of the people who relapsed hadn't used the app in the days leading up that relapse.
 And others who relapsed hadn't used the specific supports in the app that he would have thought would be most effective.

-He wondered if the benefits of his app could be increased if it knew the person well enough to recognize when they were at greatest risk for relapse and if it was smart enough to recommend the specific supports that would be most effective for them at that moment in time to prevent a relapse.
+He believed that the benefits of his app could be increased if it knew the person well enough to recognize when they were at greatest risk for relapse and if it was smart enough to recommend the specific supports that would be most effective for them at that moment in time to prevent this upcoming relapse.

-This launched us on a new program of research to develop personal sensing algorithms that could be added to digital therapeutic apps to accomplish these goals.

 ---

+And I agree with him.
+The next wave of digital therapeutics must learn to know us better as individuals, not just patients with the same coarse diagnoses and same treatment needs at all times.

+And they will do this through the use of built-in artificial intelligence algorithms that are powered by **personal sensing**.

+---

+Although you may not have heard the term "personal sensing" before, you have almost certainly seen it in action.

+I'm a running nut, and for me, ads for trail running shoes, the latest running backpacks, or the newest fancy water bottles follow me around everywhere.

+This fall, I've been bombarded with ads for books, videos, and classes to improve my public speaking.
+Right about now, I am kinda wishing I had bought a few.

+Currently, personal sensing is used primarily to sell us things.
+But we hope to empower people to use their personal data to improve their own mental healthcare.

+---

+/smartphone.png

+Personal sensing has been supercharged by smartphones and the data that they passively collect about us as we use them in our daily lives.

+We use our smartphones to make phone calls and text messages.
+We often access and post to our social media accounts from our smartphones.

+Smartphone-embedded sensors know our moment-by-moment location and activity level.
+Sensors can even detect other people, or at least their smartphones, in our immediate environment.

+Personal sensing involves capturing all this information and more to understand our recent experiences, preferences, and behaviors.
+It can be used to predict how we feel right now, and even how we may feel or behave in the future.

+---

 /gps_1.png

-Let's "look under the hood" so to speak at two of the more revealing personal sensing methods that we are developing to provide you with some intuition about how this works.
+Let's "look under the hood" so to speak at two of the more revealing personal sensing methods that my laboratory is developing to provide you with some intuition about how this works.

-Behind me is a wide view of my moment-by-moment location detected by a digital therapeutic app over a month when we were first experimenting with this personal sensing method.
+Behind me is a wide view of my moment-by-moment location detected by a digital therapeutic app over a month when we were first experimenting with sensing location information.
 The app recorded the paths that I traveled, with movement by car in yellow and running in blue.

 The points in red indicate places that I stopped to visit for at least a few minutes.